blob421/GPUB/docs/about.rst

 -------------

 - 1. Retrieving Search Parameters:

       - GPUB loads user-defined search criteria (GPU model and pages to scan) from parameters.txt.

+      - Validates the user's choice and prevents typos when inputing a number.

 - 2. Asynchronous Scraping: